 With Death, the obvious would seem to be the corpses, which however may not be so obvious since, in addition to the fact we don't pay much attention to the (not so grateful) Greater Dead anyway, we like to hide them away in morgues and mortuaries and "resting places" mostly out of sight and mind.
 The subtle bit is that every moment of life is fueled by death, and utterly dependent upon it.
 The death part is after all just an initiation of the process of putrefaction.

 What is that?

 Well, simply, putrefaction is the process by which the cosmos takes you back to its bosom to see that your bits and pieces get processed into the nourishing milk of the stars.
 In other words, it is the process by which your corpse rots back to stardust.
 But before the cosmic dust bin, you'll be feeding bacteria, maggots, worms, all kinds of lucky living feeders.
 And they in turn will feed other larger creatures, until finally you will gift your highly processed soylent-silent-green to other humans.

 Don't you feel better about death already?

-Of course, in our culture, still influenced by the ancient Egyptians—who pretended to themselves, rather grandiloquently too, that death was just another state of human being, one for which they'd better dress for the part and pack a lunch—we have opted out of the natural process.
-Hoping to make our corpses fit candidates to be dug up millennia from now by some future archaeologists, we have selfishly denied billions of maggots and worms their rightful meals, AND we keep clogging up the lands with our stupid boxes and grave markers.
+Of course, in our culture, still influenced by the ancient Egyptians—who pretended to themselves, rather grandiloquently too, that death was just another state of human being, one for which they'd better dress for the part and pack a lunch (and build some impressive structures to hang out in)—we have opted out of the natural process.
+Hoping to make our corpses fit candidates to be dug up millennia from now by some future archaeologists, we have selfishly denied billions of maggots and worms their rightful meals, AND we keep clogging up the land with our stupid boxes and grave markers.